J. TAYLOR BELL

 Carolina Defense Lawyers

 Bell joined The Jeffcoat Firm in October 2017.
-He continues to focus on criminal defense but has added a new dimension to his scope of practice: Professional licensing defense (defending licensed professionals before their various regulatory boards).
+He focuses on criminal, Professional licensing defense (defending licensed professionals before their various regulatory boards) & DUI defense.

 “I like to help people when they’re feeling hopeless or being accused of something they didn’t do.
 It happens; it’s just an unfortunate truth of this world,” describes Bell.
 “I enjoy seeing people through those hard situations.”